 - Packaging - You can use single use or air tight packaging which will make it difficult for microbes to grow.
 This would reduce your need for a preservative.

 While hurdle technology will help, it is not usually enough to preserve your products.
-You still need a preservative.
+You still need cosmetic preservatives.
 If you don’t want to use standard products here are some options.

 Phenoxyethanol - This ingredient is not approved by COSMOS but it is a common preservative for natural formulators.
 It is a solvent for fragrances and has a light rose odor.
 It is effective against some bacteria and fungi.
 Also good against pseudomonas.
 It has a wide pH range and is effective from pH 3 - 10.